efarraro/krumit/_items/OracleRod.md

 ---

 EN_name: "Oracle Rod"
-EN_description: "Costs 1 less for each visible enemy afflicted by burn or freeze"
+EN_description: "Costs 1 less coin for each visible burning or frozen enemy"
 EN_flavor: "'The Oracle Rod can show a human or beast their future.
 It's just always a painful one.' – Seer Delphine"
 tile_id: OracleRod
 cost: 4